Lachlan-Mayne/english-notes/nickNotes/English 'The Crucible' notes.md

 "A lonely impulse of delight
 Drove to this tumult in the clouds"
 The contrast is created between the external and internal motivations.
+The airman is more romantic because he is driven by an impulse that is within him.
+Note also the contrast between "crowds" and the impulse